maalpi/NodeJS-and-Firebase/README.md

 # Node.js and Firebase

-Simple CRUD using Node.js and the firebase cloud database.
+Simple CRUD that adds information about a species of animal using Node.js and the firebase cloud database.

 # Getting Started